davygoat/simh-os32/README.txt

    TYPE filename	runs COPY32 to copy filename to CON:
    SEARCH -.c,include	handy search utility
-   WILD delete,-.tsk	run the DELETE command on all files -.tsk WHOAMI               what name are you logged in as
+   WILD delete,-.tsk	run the DELETE command on all files -.tsk HEX mtmmac.tsk/s     produce a hex dump of the MTM daemon WHOAMI               what name are you logged in as